astral-sh/ty/docs/features/language-server.md

 ty supports Jupyter notebooks (`.ipynb` files) with language server features.
 Each cell is analyzed in context, with diagnostics, completions, and other features working across cells.

+## Fine-grained incrementality

+ty's architecture is designed for low-latency updates of diagnostics and other language server features.
+When you make a change in your editor, ty incrementally updates only the affected parts of the codebase, rather than re-analyzing everything from scratch.
+This happens at a fine-grained level, down to individual definitions.
+All of this is to ensure that you get instant feedback as you type (within a few milliseconds, even on large projects).

+!!! info

+    Fine-grained dependencies also allow ty to skip large parts of 3rd-party dependencies when they are not relevant to your codebase.

 ## Feature reference

 <!-- markdownlint-disable MD060 -->